 Clomid vs Letrozole for Fertility

-Clomid (Clomiphene citrate) has been the most commonly prescribed oral fertility drug for over 50 years.
-Even today, it is commonly used as a first-line treatment to help women experiencing infertility, especially those with ovulatory issues like Polycystic Ovarian Syndrome (PCOS) or unexplained infertility.
+Clomid has been the most commonly prescribed oral fertility drug for more than 50 years.
+It remains a first-line treatment for many women with infertility, especially those with ovulatory disorders such as polycystic ovary syndrome (PCOS) or unexplained infertility.

 Fast Facts

-• Both medications increase the chances of ovulation and pregnancy substantially, particularly for those with ovulatory disorders.
+• Effectiveness: Both medications significantly increase the chances of ovulation and pregnancy, especially for women with ovulatory disorders.

-• Both Clomid and Letrozole can be prescribed in conjunction with several reproductive treatments, including timed intercourse cycles, IUI, IVF, and mini-IVF.
+• Treatment Options: Clomid and Letrozole can be used with timed intercourse cycles, intrauterine insemination (IUI), in vitro fertilization (IVF), or mini-IVF.

-• Most studies conclude that letrozole is slighly (if at all) more effective at inducing ovulation and helping achieve pregnancy.
+• Research Findings: Most studies suggest that Letrozole is slightly more effective than Clomid at inducing ovulation and supporting pregnancy.

-• Both medications are also used to treat male factor infertility cause by low testosterone.
+• Male Fertility: Both medications are also used to treat certain forms of male infertility related to low testosterone.

 Advertisement – Making Genes come True